This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 One of the most common ways to practice mindfulness is to use your five senses to ground yourself in the present moment.

 Other methods include noticing the beauty in nature or focusing on a particular emotion, for example, gratitude or love.

 Common Misconceptions Around Mindfulness

 - Mindfulness is for stress reduction.
 Reducing stress is a wonderful and important side effect, but there are many other reasons to practice mindfulness.

 - Mindfulness is antisocial and makes you more isolated.
-I practice daily mindfulness alone and with my children and my husband where we talk about the best part of the day, discuss our feelings, go for walks and comment about what we can see, hear,touch, taste and smell and what we feel in our bodies as well as mindful activities like watching a sunset with appreciation or colouring together.
-You probably already do this too, but perhaps are not consciously practicing mindfulness yet!
+I practice daily mindfulness alone and with my children and my husband where we talk about the best part of the day, discuss our feelings, go for walks and comment about what we can see, hear, touch, taste and smell and what we feel in our bodies as well as mindful activities like watching a sunset with appreciation or colouring together.
+You probably already do this too, but perhaps are not consciously practising mindfulness yet!

 - Mindfulness is just for religious or spiritual people.
 Mindfulness is a common technique used in many forms of therapy with a great deal of research being invested in this topic to investigate the correlation between mindfulness practices and increased wellness.

-FREE CBT & Mindfulness mini video series.
+FREE CBT & Mindfulness mini-video series.
 Join the Stellar Wellness community!

 How To Start A Mindfulness Practice?

 The intention to learn and develop these skills is amazing.
 The best way is to incorporate a mindful attitude throughout your day.
 A mindfulness practice doesn’t have to be long.
 The following short activities are wonderful mindfulness practices to start with.